ESPN drops trailer for Ric Flair's 'Nature Boy' 30 for 30

 The trailer teases a somber look at one of wrestling's biggest stars

 WOOOOOO!
 ESPN dropped a trailer Friday for Nature Boy, the next installment of their acclaimed "30 for 30" series.
-The documentary will cover the life of WWF star Ric Flair, just one of many larger-than-life personas that were featured in the World Wrestling Federation.
+The documentary will cover the life of World Wrestling Federation -- now called World Wrestling Entertainment -- star Ric Flair, just one of many larger-than-life personas that were featured in the wrestling world.

 Flair got the nickname "Nature Boy" after a plan crash forced him to change his fighting style drastically.
 A power wrestler early in his career, the crash broke his back in three places and he was told he couldn't wrestle again at age 26.
 Flair, naturally, didn't heed this, and his finessing fighting style earned him his epic moniker.